OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 --------------------------------------
 ## 1.1 General governance controls

-* AIPROGRAM.
-Take responsibility for AI as an organization.
-Create and keep an inventory of AI initiatives, perform risk analysis and manage those risks.
-This includes assiging responsibilities, including model accountability, data accountability, and risk governance.
+* AIPROGRAM (management).
+Take responsibility for AI as an organization, by keeping an inventory of AI initiatives, perform risk analysis and manage those risks.

+  This includes assiging responsibilities, e.g. model accountability, data accountability, and risk governance.
 For the high risk systems: attain responsible AI and transparency in the form of communication and documentation, auditability, bias countermeasures, oversight and cyber security.

-  Technically one could argue that this control is out of scope for cyber security, but its has an AI security purpose.
+  Technically one could argue that this control is out of scope for cyber security, but it initiaties action to get in control of AI security.

   Purpose: 1) reduces probability of AI initiatives being overlooked for proper governance (including security) - as covered by controls in this document, and 2) increases incentive for proper governance as the AI program takes responsibility for it.
 Without proper governance, the controls in this document can only happen by accident.